-One day, while using a new lab instrument, a scanning spectrophotometer, I noticed the lab procedure recorded the wavelength reading at the shoulder of the analysis curve instead of at its peak.
-That didn’t make sense so I asked Tom why.
+One day, while using a new lab instrument, a scanning spectrophotometer, I noticed the lab procedure had recorded the wavelength reading at the shoulder of the analysis curve instead of at its peak.
+That didn’t make sense so I asked Tom, my boss, why.

-Tom’s research found a typographical error had been made.
+Tom’s research found a typographical error.
 Two numbers were reversed.
 The reading should have been at the peak.
 Tom took the credit for finding the error, instead of sharing a bit of praise with me.

 Leadership Lesson Number 1:

-Give credit and recognize folks for their contributions if you want to keep them engaged and retained.
+Give credit and recognize your employees for their contributions if you want to keep them engaged and retained.

-Leaving Tom’s management style was an easy decision, and I took a job for a heavy-equipment manufacturer.
-Here, a direct report named Bob taught me the most about leading people during this part of my career.
+Leaving Tom’s management style was an easy decision, and I took a job at a heavy-equipment manufacturer company.
+Here, a direct reporter named Bob taught me the most about leading people during this part of my career.
 Bob was highly regarded at the company as a subject matter expert.
 Bob’s credentials gave him the ability to say things others were afraid to voice.

 Leadership Lesson Number 2:

 We are all human beings, regardless of position.
 No one is any better than another because of their role at the company.
 Everyone deserves respect and enjoys conversation.

 Leadership Lesson Number 3:

 Keep the message short and simple.
 Sure, it's more difficult to eliminate trade lingo and acronyms, but the results are worth the effort.